henrylin03/dropdown/README.md

-# Language Picker
+# @henrylin03/language-picker

-Language picker user interface (UI) component, written in vanilla JS.
+Lightweight language picker UI component, written in vanilla JS.

+This package was developed and published as an exercise for [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-dynamic-user-interface-interactions).

+## Installation